Rangers vs. Phillies MLB Betting Odds, Trends & Prediction

 Rangers vs. Phillies MLB Betting Trends

-The total has gone OVER in 9 of Philadelphia’s last 12 games against an opponent in the American League
+The total has gone OVER in 5 of Philadelphia’s last 7 games against an opponent in the American League West Division

 Rangers vs. Phillies MLB BETTING PREDICTION

 Take Philadelphia.
-The Rangers are just 3-8 in their last 11 games overall, are 1-4 in their last five road games and are 1-4 in their last five interleague games.
-On the other side, the Phillies are 19-4 in their last 23 games overall, are 17-4 in their last 21 home games and are 27-10 in their last 37 games against an American League opponent.
+The Phillies are now 20-4 in their last 24 games overall, are 18-4 in their last 22 home games and are 28-10 in their last 38 interleague games.
+On the other side, the Rangers are just 3-9 in their last 12 games overall, are 1-5 in their last six road games and are 1-5 in their last six interleague matchups.